 Host an Intern

-Thank you for your interest in Clatsop WORKS; we are glad that you are interested in offering a summer 2023 internship!
-The deadline to apply is December 15, 2022.
+Thank you for your interest in Clatsop WORKS; we are glad that you are interested in offering a summer 2024 internship!
+The deadline to apply is December 15, 2023.
+The link to apply for summer 2024 is below!

 Benefits of hiring an intern